rahatkhanyean/rahatkhanyean/README.md

-I was born to struggle.
-I am destined to win.
+I am interested in Machine Learning and Web Development.